ITP-xStory/p5js-shaders/docs/setting-up-shaders-in-p5.md

 Unfortunately at the moment shader files are not supported in the p5 editor, so the easiest way to get started using shaders in p5 is to use Glitch.com.

-Which is not a bad thing because Glitch is a great servic that can host your code with custom urls and you'll be able to view and remix all of our examples there.
+Which is great because Glitch is a great service that can host your code with custom URLs and you'll be able to view and remix all of our examples there.

 To get started, visit our [glitch template page](https://glitch.com/edit/#!/shader-template) and click "Remix to Edit" in the top right corner.

 ![](https://github.com/ITP-xStory/p5js-shaders/blob/gh-pages/assets/shader_template_remix.png?raw=true)

 You'll immediately be able to start making your own p5.js / shader sketch.
 You'll need to make an account if you want to save your sketch, just click sign in at the top right and make an account.
-Logging into Github or other accounts is also an option.
+Logging through Github or other accounts is also an option.

 ![](https://github.com/ITP-xStory/p5js-shaders/blob/gh-pages/assets/shader_template_login.png?raw=true)

+After signing up and logging in, you can click "remix" on any example in this guide, and they will get saved to your Glitch account!
+If you are not logged in, you can still click "remix" and change the code, but the code won't be saved once you leave the page.

+We encourage you to feel free to experiment with the examples as you go through the guide!